Holmusk/tech-blog/blog/2019-03-29-experience-summary.md

 ---
-title: Haskell - The Good, the Bad, The Ugly
+title: Haskell - An Experience Summary
 description: A short summary of Holmusk's experience with Haskell so far
 tags: haskell
 ---